Ulczik/First-project/README.md

 ## Description

 This is my first project.
 Here you can find some information regarding Slavic beliefs and folk music.
+Also here are basic interaction

-- USD
+- change background
-- EUR
+- hide list
--  GBP
+- request full screen

 ## Ues languages / methods